Munich-Quantum-Software-Stack/MQSS-Benchmarking-Framework/README.md

 ## Tooling & Automation

-- Support for multiple circuit formats: `.qasm`, `.py` (Qiskit), `.tfc`, `.qc`, etc.
-- Python-based feature extraction tools with CLI
-- Execution via simulators or real quantum hardware APIs
-- Power and fidelity data integration (if available)
-- JSON-based metadata logging per benchmark run
+TBA: job scripts for performing the benchmarks.

 ---

 ## Output & Reporting

 Benchmark results are exportable as JSON or CSV and can be visualized through custom dashboards.
-Example reports:
-- Depth vs Runtime plots
-- Gate Count vs Fidelity comparisons
-- Power vs Runtime heatmaps

 ---